pratama6624/My-Kidney/README.md

 # Kidney Disease Diagnosis System Based on iOS (Swift + Google Firebase)

+This repository contains the source code for an iOS-based expert system that assists in diagnosing kidney diseases.
+The system uses forward chaining for decision-making and follows the Spiral model for iterative development.
+The application is built using Swift and Google Firebase, employing the MVVM design pattern.

 ## Overview

 This project aims to develop an expert system for diagnosing kidney diseases using iOS, Swift, and Google Firebase.
 The system utilizes forward chaining as the decision-making method and follows the Spiral model for application development.